-Evergreen Music Artists Take the Stage Across Toronto This Season
+Evergreen Artists Take the Stage: What’s Next This Season

-Spring is shaping up to be an exciting time for the Evergreen Music Company network as several artists prepare to take the stage across Toronto.
-From grassroots showcases to one of the country’s most exciting music conferences, members of the Evergreen community will be performing throughout the city this month and into May.
+Spring is shaping up to be an exciting time for the Evergreen Music Company network as several artists prepare to take the stage across Toronto and other cities in North America.
+From grassroots showcases to one of the country’s most exciting music conferences, members of the Evergreen community will be performing throughout the city and beyond this month and into May.

 These performances highlight the collaborative spirit behind Evergreen — a growing ecosystem of artists supporting one another while building meaningful connections with audiences and industry alike.